-I am a motivational lecturer and training leader: focusing on leadership, team building, change management, business strategy/transformation and digital media, and am an Executive Creative Director managing advertising agency offices in USA and Asia-Pacific.
+I am also a motivational lecturer and training leader: focusing on leadership, team building, change management, business strategy/transformation and digital media, and am an Executive Creative Director who has managed advertising agency offices in the USA and Asia-Pacific.

 - Guided teams to the top of Everest (2), Shishipangma, Cho Oyu and Makalu in the Himalayas.

-- Four ascents of Vinson Massif, Antarctica, including the first solo ascent of a new route.
+- Seven ascents of Vinson Massif, Antarctica, including the first solo ascent of a new route.

 What are you looking forward to?